 It works with both savoury and sweet dishes because it adds a deep flavour that is neither sweet nor savoury.

 A butter glaze works well on a simple bun or brioche-style burger buns especially if you want to neutralise some of their sweetness.

-Pro: Adds a rich flavour to any baked good whilst also giving the bread a good colour.
+Pro: Adds rich flavour to any baked good whilst also giving the bread some more colour.

-How to use: Melt the butter until it has a liquid consistency either in a pan or a microwave.
+How to use: Melt the butter either in a pan or a microwave until it becomes liquid.
 Glaze before baking.

-Oils are a fantastic option when baking focaccia or flavoured breads/rolls.
+Oils are a fantastic option when baking focaccia or flavoured bread/rolls.

-Pro: Oil is a household staple and will create a light but rich flavour in your bake.
+Pro: Oil is a kitchen staple and adds a light but rich flavour to your bake.
 Plus, it gives a golden brown colour and a slightly crisp finish.

 Con: It might leave your bake slightly greasy and will not work as well if you want to add another topping like seeds or herbs.